SAP-archive/teched2020-DEV269/exercises/ex1_beginners/01_dashboard.md

 ## Up next
-In the [next exercise](./02_create_project.md), you will learn how to create your first Gardener project.
+In the [next exercise](./02_project_clusters.md), you will learn how Gardener organizes and visualizes clusters.